segmentio/react-example/README.md

 5. Configure Github Pages to use the `gh-pages` branch
     ![GH Pages](./public/readmeImages/ghPages.png)

-6. Change the homepage URL in the `package.json` [file](https://github.com/segmentio/react-example/blob/main/package.json), using the URL copied from `step 4`.
+6. Change the homepage URL in the `package.json` [file](https://github.com/segmentio/react-example/blob/main/package.json), using the URL copied from step 4.
 Make sure to commit your changes

-    - This step is important, your code will not deploy to Github pages correctly without this step
+    - This step is important, your code gwill not deploy to Github pages correctly without this step
     - This step triggers the repo's Actions, so that the page will be automatically deployed after application

     ![GH package.json](./public/readmeImages/ghPackageJson.png)